Your Past Doesn’t Define You

 How EMDR Helps

 Trauma teaches us that we’re not enough, not lovable, or not worthy of good things.
-Even if we logically know that’s not true, those thoughts linger in the background, shaping how we see ourselves and what we believe we deserve.

 How EMDR Helps